RCPRG-ros-pkg/velma_docs/_posts/2017-10-13-02_tools_02_tools_vis.md

 ### Description

 This launch file should be executed when the system is NOT running.
+This tool is NOT related to the control system, but it can be used to verify kinematics of the robot.
 It provides a control panel with slides that can move single joints of Velma.